trinsic-id/sdk-android-ui/README.md

 ## Usage

-Coming soon -- see sample app for example usage
+Coming soon -- see `testbed` app for example usage